top of page

 Renewable Energy Research

-A 3 month long research project with around 30 young people who were passionate to learn how to conduct academic research and write up a research paper.
-We took on the topic of Renewable Energy in India and have explored various different forms of energy.
-The papers are not intended to claim any form of energy is best for India, but rather, explore the general pros and cons of each type within the context of India.
+A 3 month long research project with around 30 young people interested in learning how to conduct academic research and write a research paper.
+We took on the topic of Renewable Energy in India and have explored various different forms of energy from mainly a scientific perspective.

 Yugma BG.jpeg